Student Visa Australia

 Yes, subject to approval from the relevant Head of School or nominee.

-If the new course has a longer duration than the initial one, then the student will have to apply for a new visa.
+If the new course has a longer duration than the initial one, then the student will have to apply for a new Australian student visa.

 Can I change to another institution within the first 12 months of my program?

-This is subject to conditions attached to your visa.
-DIMA may approve transfers only in exceptional circumstances.
+This is subject to conditions attached to your Australian student visa.
+DHA may approve transfers only in exceptional circumstances.

 Can I re-enrol in summer/spring school after withdrawing from a course?